goteamtim/MagicMirror/README.md

 ##TODO

-Add Uber wait time estimates
+#Add Uber wait time estimates
-Pop modal on mirror page if no settings have been saved.
-Take user to the settings page Top stories
+#Pop modal on mirror page if no settings have been saved.
+Take user to the settings page
+#Top stories
-Calendar integration
+#Calendar integration
+#load cookie data on setup page for items already collected